 Transmit Receive Modules Book

-This video describes the book Transmit Receive Modules for Radar and Communication Systems.
+This video describes the book I co-authored with the title Transmit Receive Modules for Radar and Communication Systems.

 Description: The use of electronically scanned phased arrays is increasing in systems such as radar, wireless networks, and satellite ground terminals.
 An important and necessary component for these systems is the transmit receive (T/R) module, which provides the amplification and electronic beam steering that is required for proper function.
 This new resource presents a comprehensive overview of all design, fabrication, integration, and implementation issues associated with T/R modules for radar and communications.